I know a male survivor

 There is a great societal denial of the fact that men get sexually assaulted.
 The need to deny the existence of male sexual assault is partly rooted in the mistaken belief that men are immune to being victimized, that “real men” should be able to fend off or avoid violence.
 There is also a false belief that men cannot be forced into sex—either they want it or they don’t.
 These ideas can increase the amount of pain felt by male survivors, and add to feelings of isolation, shame, and self-blame.

-Some of the unique problems and concerns that male survivors may experience
+Some of the unique problems and concerns that male survivors may experience include:

 - For many men, the idea of being a victim is very difficult to handle.
 Our societal norms teach us that men are incapable of being victimized, that they can and must defend themselves against physical harm.
 Many men are raised to associate physical weakness with shame.
 These beliefs about “manliness” and masculinity cause many male survivors to experience guilt, shame, and inadequacy.